VacCrow/vaccrow.github.io/guides/ultimates/TEA.md

 <a id='SInceptionFormation'></a>*Alexander Prime* will cast **Inception Formation** then randomly teleport to the North or South edge, *Shanoa* will spawn on the opposite side of *Alexander Prime*. *Brute Justice* will always spawn to the West and *Cruise Chaser* to the East.
 Wherever *Alexander Prime* spawn will be considered as True North for this mechanic.
 Meaning that *Brute Justice* and *Cruise Chaser* position can be flipped.

-Four randoms players get the **Judgement Crystal** marker.
+Four random players get the **Judgement Crystal** marker.
 The marked players will take positions to the opposite side of *Alexander Prime* and form a square shape.
 The two players next to the edge can used as a landmark for the other 2 to place their AoE.
 Here is the **Judgment Crystals** positions for both cases:
 <img class='soloImg' src='{{ page.imagePath | append: 'crystalJudgement.jpg' }}'>